 Three Scientific Myths Against Human Nature

-Steven Pinker then examines and proceeds to dismantle the most extreme versions of three major scientific development that have often been (mis)used to deny the complex human nature:
+Steven Pinker dismantles the most extreme versions of three major scientific developments that have been (mis)used to deny the complex human nature:

 - Human genome project (the smaller than expected number of genes was used to refute the idea of innate talents or tendencies.
 The author calls it “the lean genome”)